taeyoungson/triton_rope/README.md

 # Implementation of Rotary Position Embedding in Triton

-This is repository contains python code for Rotary Position Embedding(RoPE) implemented in Triton.
+This repository contains python code for Rotary Position Embedding(RoPE) implemented in Triton.

 Each forward, backward kernel is defined in triton_utils/kernel.py, and wrapped as a layer in triton_utils/layer.py using torch.autograd.Function.